 Lixiao Huang, Ph.D. | Human Factors and Applied Cognition

-Postdoctoral Associate at Humans and Autonomy Lab (HAL) at Duke University
+Former Postdoctoral Associate at Humans and Autonomy Laboratory (HAL) at Duke University

 Ph.D. from Department of Psychology at NC State University

-I am a Postdoctoral Associate working at Dr. Mary (Missy) Cummings' Humans and Autonomy Lab (HAL) at Duke University.
-I received my B.S. degree in Applied Psychology from Shanxi University in 2005, two master's degrees between 2006 and 2010 (a M.Ed. degree in Applied Psychology from Beijing Normal University and a M.S. degree in Industrial/Organizational Psychology from Emporia State University), and a Ph.D. degree in Human Factors and Applied Cognition in Psychology department at NC State University in December 2016.
-My dissertation focused on humans' intrinsic motivation in interaction with robots and emotional attachment to robots.
+I am an Assistant Research Scientist at the Center for Human, Artificial Intelligence, and Robot Teaming (CHART) under Global Security Initiative at Arizona State University, working closely with Dr. Nancy Cooke.
+Prior to that, I was a Postdoctoral Associate working at Dr. Mary (Missy) Cummings' Humans and Autonomy Lab (HAL) at Duke University.
+My Ph.D. degree in Human Factors and Applied Cognition was received from NC State University in 2016.
+I had two master's degrees between 2006 and 2010 (a M.Ed. degree in Applied Psychology from Beijing Normal University and a M.S. degree in Industrial/Organizational Psychology from Emporia State University), and a B.S. degree in Applied Psychology from Shanxi University in 2005.

 I study Human-Robot Interactions (HRIs) to improve quality of life and performance through the ergonomic design of robots and technologies.
 My research vision consists of three aspects: 1) the exploration of humans' emotional, behavioral, and cognitive responses to robots, especially emotional attachment, intrinsic motivation, and trust in autonomy, 2) the application of Human Factors (HF) principles to human–robot interface design, and 3) the effective education of robotics and HRI.

 How do humans respond to robots and technologies behaviorally, emotionally, and cognitively?